Tyrrrz/CliWrap/Readme.md

     .WithArguments("commit -m \"my commit\"");
 ```

-- Set arguments from a list — each element is treated as a separate argument and spaces are escaped automatically:
+- Set arguments from an array — each element is treated as a separate argument and spaces are escaped automatically:

 ```csharp
 var cmd = Cli.Wrap("git")